shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 .. rubric:: :ref:`The Cartan-Hodge Formalism`

-This section defines the mathematical objects used in this work.
-There is argued the best notation to express basis vectors are partial derivatives :math:`∂_μ`.
-This in turns permits to express basis covectors as differentials :math:`d^μ`.
+This section reviews the mathematical objects used in this work.
+Basis vectors are identified as partial derivatives :math:`\mathbf{e_μ} = ∂_μ`, which in turns permits to express basis covectors as differentials :math:`\mathbf{e^μ} = dx^μ`.
+The musical sharp operator :math:`♯` transforms covectors to vectors, and the musical flat operator :math:`♭` transforms vectors to covectors.
+The concept of the Hodge dual and the star operator :math:`⋆` are explained.
-Recalled is the use of the musical sharp :math:`♯` operator to transform covectors to vectors, and flat :math:`♭` to transform vectors to covectors.
-The concept of the Hodge dual is detailed.
-Finally, I introduce the concept of free matrix representation, which I hope readers will find very obvious.
+Finally, I introduce the free matrix representation, which I hope readers will find obvious enough.

 I encapsulate these concepts in what I name the Cartan-Hodge formalism.
 This comprehensive framework facilitates the systematic analysis of rotation